Head of Subject: Mrs K Fairclough

 GCSE Exam Board Specifications

-The specification code for GCSE Geography is WJEC EDUQAS Geography B. Click here to view the GCSE specification.
+The specification code for GCSE Geography is 8035 Geography AQA.
+Click here for the link to the AQA specification.

 KS3 students have the opportunity to take part in Geography trips and fieldwork.